Small Joint Replacement Surgery in the Toes

 - Stiffness in the big toe

 Small joint replacement can sometimes be an option for reducing pain and improving mobility in the toes and is an alternative to fusion.
 Damaged bone and cartilage tissue will be removed and replaced with a plastic or metal artificial joint.
 This treatment can be particularly beneficial for patients who have a big toe that has been affected by trauma, osteoarthritis, or rheumatoid arthritis.
-An extensively trained orthopaedic surgeon, Dr. Tuvi Mendel offers this procedure to his patients on an outpatient basis.
+As an extensively trained orthopaedic surgeon, Dr. Tuvi Mendel offers this procedure to his patients on an outpatient basis.